Affected programs & services

 When will I get my tax bill?

-How much are unpaid tax penalty fees after the three-month waiver period ends?
+How much are unpaid tax penalty fees after the extended waiver period ends?

-Penalties for late payment property and business taxes will be waived for up to three months following the due date.
-For property taxes, late payment fees will begin on October 1, 2020.
-For business taxes, late payment fees will begin on September 1, 2020.
+Penalties for late payment of 2021 property and 2021 business taxes are being waived for three months following their due date.
+For property taxes, late payment fees will begin on October 1, 2021.
+For business taxes, late payment fees will begin on September 1, 2021.

 Can I pay my taxes online?

 Yes.
 You can view, pay, and store your business and property tax bills online.
 The City has partnered with epost, Canada Post’s free online mail delivery service.
 You can sign up to receive and pay your tax bill where you already do your online banking at participating financial institutions, or sign up at epost.ca.